jmacdotorg/plerd/README.md

 ### Installation

-The best way to install Plerd is via CPAN.
-Use the CPAN command-line tool of your choice to install `Plerd`.
-Or, if the previous sentence was meaningless to you, just do this:

-    curl -fsSL https://cpanmin.us | perl - Plerd
+**First, make sure you have the `cpanm` program on your machine.** It is likely available as "cpanminus" in your favorite package manager.
+(Or install it from source, through the instructions at [http://cpanmin.us](http://cpanmin.us).)

+Then, run this command:

+    cpanm Plerd

+If you run into issues due to failing dependencies, you can try one of these instead:

+    cpanm --notest Plerd
+    # or
+    cpanm --force Plerd

+Alternately, you can run these commands under \`sudo\` to install Sweat at the system level.

+If everything installed as it should, then you should have the `plerdall` and `plerdwatcher` programs in your command path.

-If you have a copy of Plerd's source handy, you can install it this way (after setting the current working directory to the same directory containing this README file):
+**To install Plerd from source**, set the current working directory to the same directory containing this README file, make sure you have `cpanm` as described above, and then do this:

-    curl -fsSL https://cpanmin.us | perl - --installdeps .
+    cpanm --installdeps .
     perl Makefile.PL
     make
     make install

-If everything installed as it should, then you should have the `plerdall` and `plerdwatcher` programs in your command path.

 ### Configuration